 Frame encryption/decryption.
-The SXP receives three types of external exchange packets: read requests (egress); read completions requiring decryption (ingress); and write requests requiring encryption (egress).
-Their headers are extended to carry additional information to help the SXP determine how the packets should be handled: an AES bit indicates that the read completion or the write request is encrypted; a 4-bit KEY\INDEX field identifies the physical key context to use; and a CC bit indicates the last packet of the frame and triggers the computation of its authentication tag.
+The SXP receives three types of external exchange packets: read requests (egress), read completions requiring decryption (ingress), write requests requiring encryption (egress).
+Their headers are extended to carry additional information to help the SXP determine how the packets should be handled: an AES bit indicates that the read completion or the write request is encrypted; a 4-bit KEY_INDEX field identifies the physical key context to use; and a CC bit indicates the last packet of the frame and triggers the computation of its authentication tag.

-In write request packets (outbound to the host PCIe domain), the AES and CC bits are set by the tile, whereas the KEY\INDEX is set by the SXP.
-In read completions packets, the information is set by the PCIe complex based on trusted state it maintains about pending read requests.
+In write request packets (outbound to the host PCIe domain), the AES bit and the CC bit are set by the tile, whereas the KEY_INDEX is set by the SXP (as described below).
+In read completions packets, the information is set by the PCIe complex based on trusted state it maintains about pending read requests (as described below).

 Read request packets and packets with the AES bit unset do not require encryption/decryption; they are passed unchanged.
-For all other packets, the header bypasses the AES core, then the AES core handles each packet (and its blocks) depending on whether a frame starts, a frame continues, or a frame ends.
+For all other packets, the header bypasses the AES core, then